antoniojbt/project_quickstart/README.rst

 - ReadtheDocs_ (to easily render your documentation online)
 - Zenodo_ (for archiving your code and generating a DOI)
-- Travis CI (to integrate code testing)
+- GitHub Actions (to integrate code testing)

 .. _Ruffus: http://www.ruffus.org.uk/